 We believe in results, not false promises

-So, now, without further ado, we are happy to present our Ultimate Guide to Law Firm Marketing for 2020.
+So, now, without further ado, we are happy to present our Ultimate Guide to Law Firm Marketing for 2021 and beyond.

 What Makes a Legal Marketing Campaign Successful?

 Let’s begin by laying out the parameters.
 At the core of every marketing strategy, the goal is the same: Get more, and better, leads.
 Full stop, the end.
 How you go about doing so can vary dramatically, but the end goal will always be for your law firm to see an increase in leads from when you began.

 Now, let’s say you hired a firm to start a marketing campaign, and it costs you $5,000 a month (we are assuming $0 start-up cost for this example, which is often not the reality), and you get 1 additional lead per month, with an average value of $5,000 per case.

 You got more leads than you started with, but was your strategy successful?
 Hell NO!
 Having a 1:1 Return on Investment, breaking even, means that if you spent even 1 minute of your time working on your marketing campaign, you ended up actually losing money.
 Your goal should be to see an ROI of at least 4:1, preferably even higher.
 At this rate of return, we believe that you can comfortably call your strategy a success.